RhetTbull/exif2findertags/README.md

 # Contributing

 Feedback and contributions of all kinds welcome!
 Please open an [issue](https://github.com/RhetTbull/exif2findertags/issues) if you would like to suggest enhancements or bug fixes.

+# Related Projects

+- [osxphotos](https://github.com/RhetTbull/osxphotos) export photos and metadata from Apple Photos.
+Includes ability to write data to Finder tags and comments like exif2findertags.